ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 For a live demo, check out the [binary-poll](https://codepen.io/mszylkowski/pen/oNxogoV) and [poll](https://codepen.io/mszylkowski/pen/ZEWaBoZ) Codepens, and change the option texts (be sure to select "Answered" on the binary-poll demo to see the size change).

-## Animations
+### Animations

-The designs provide a subtle animation on page-enter that enhances the interactivity aspect of the component.
-Transitioning animations also triggered when an option is selected to show the aggregate data.
-To add entering animations, [amp-story animations](https://amp.dev/documentation/components/amp-story/?format=stories#animation-attributes) `animate-in` attributes can be added to all elements.
+Enhance interactivity by adding an animation to the element when entering the page or when transitioning from option selection to data display.
+Pick from the [`amp-story` animations](https://amp.dev/documentation/components/amp-story/?format=stories#animation-attributes) and add the `animate-in` attribute to desired elements.

 ## Analytics